Policy Gradient Converges to the Globally Optimal Policy for Nearly Linear-Quadratic Regulators: Problem Setup

 for some $ c_{1} > 1, \rho_{1} \in (0, 1) $, and $ c_{2} > 1 $ (to be specified later).
 In general, characterizing the stabilizing region of a nonlinear system is challenging.
 Thus, we mirror the notions used in \cite{Qu2020CombiningMA} to consider the region $\Omega$ such that the control policy enjoys asymptotic stability.
 We will show that if the nonlinear part $\phi$ is ``small'', the controller in $ \Omega $ is asymptotically stable, i.e., $ \norm{x_{t}} \to 0 $ as $ t \to \infty $.
 Furthermore, we consider the quadratic cost function $\mathcal{C}: \R^{p \times (n+d)} \to \R $ with $K = (K_1,K_2)$:

-where the expectation is taken with respect to $x_0$ (drawn from a distribution $\mathcal{D}$).
+where the expectation is taken with respect to $x_0$ (drawn from {\it an unknown} distribution $\mathcal{D}$).
 The state trajectory $\curly{x_t}_{t=0}^{\infty}$ is generated via the control policy $K$ defined in \eqref{eq: policy}.
 Here, $Q$ and $R$ are symmetric positive-definite matrices.
-Thus, the running cost $c_t = x_t^{\top} Q x_t + u_t^{\top}R u_t $ is quadratic in both the state and control variables. {The agent and the environment interact in the following way:~At the beginning of each time step $t = 0, 1, 2,\dots$, the agent receives the state $x_t$ that encodes the full information of the environment and chooses a control $u_t$.
-At the end of this time step, the agent receives an instantaneous cost $c_t$ and a new state $x_{t+1}$ as a consequence of the control input.
-The agent has an option to restart the system at any time step.} The objective is to find the optimal policy $K$ that minimizes the cost function $\mcal{C}(K)$ when the model parameters are unknown.
+Thus, the running cost $c_t = x_t^{\top} Q x_t + u_t^{\top}R u_t $ is quadratic in both the state and control variables.
+The agent and the environment interact in the following way:~At the beginning of each time step $t = 0, 1, 2,\dots$, the agent receives the state $x_t$ that encodes the full information of the environment and chooses a control $u_t$.
+At the end of this time step, the agent receives an instantaneous cost $c_t$ and a new state $x_{t+1}$ as a consequence of the control input. {The agent has the option to restart the system at any time step.
+This can be achieved by, for example, accessing to a generative model that can generate sample trajectories.} The objective is to find the optimal policy $K$ that minimizes the cost function $\mcal{C}(K)$ when the model parameters ($A$, $B$ and $C$) are unknown.